atugman/IBM-Cloud/Labs/Python/Dictionaries/guide.md

 ```
 Execute the program again, and take note of the differences in the output.

 Your output will look something like this block below - notice how each iteration (represented by a single line in the output) is a particular assignment, rather than a student, as was the case in the previous output.
-The student names are only present in the console because I chose to print them here - they are actually from the *original* dictionary.
+The student names are only present in the console because we deliberately printed them - they are actually from the *original* dictionary.

 ```
 Bob: Test 1 {'Score': 72, 'Weight': 20}